Reito Tsutsumi: Early career

 On 16 April 2025, The Ring reported that Tsutsumi had opted to turn professional, with his debut expected to be on the undercard of Ryan Garcia vs. Rolando Romero on 2 May 2025.
-Tsutsumi made his professional debut in a bout against Levale Whittington.
-Tsutsumi was able to visibly hurt his opponent in the second and third rounds as he controlled the bout en route to a unanimous decision win.
+Tsutsumi made his professional debut in a bout against Levale Whittington in Times Square, New York City, New York, USA on 2 May 2025.
+He was able to visibly hurt his opponent in the second and third rounds as he controlled the bout en route to a unanimous decision win.

-Tsutsumi's second outing as a professional was against Michael Perez on 12 July 2025.
+Tsutsumi's second outing as a professional was against Michael Perez at Louis Armstrong Stadium in New York on 12 July 2025.
 In the opening round, Tsutsumi scored the first knockdown of his career after connecting with a right hand to the body of his opponent.
 Ruiz recovered from the knockdown, but was put on the canvas for a second time moments later after Tsutsumi landed a left hand to the body.
 In the opening minute of the second round, Tsustumi scored his third knockdown of the bout after connecting with a straight left hand to the head of Ruiz.
 Following this, the referee called an immediate end to the bout.

+Next he stopped Javier Martinez in the first round at Allegiant Stadium in Paradise, Nevada, USA, on 13 September 2025, as part of the undercard for the undisputed super-middleweight world title fight between Canelo Álvarez and Terence Crawford.

+Tsutsumi ended his first year as a professional with a fourth round technical knockout win over Leobardo Quintana Sanchez at Mohammed Abdo Arena in Riyadh, Saudi Arabia, on 27 December 2025.

+In his fifth fight as a professional, Tsutsumi sent the previously undefeated Alvino Herrera Meza to the canvas twice in the opening round of their bout at Jeddah Superdome in Jeddah, Saudi Arabia, on 25 July 2026, before winning via technical knockout in the second round when the referee stopped the contest after he floored his opponent for a third time.